Atlas-OS/docs/docs/getting-started/installation.md

 !!! danger "Read before continuing"

-    AtlasOS is **NOT** a pre-activated version of Windows; activation in Windows is not modified.
+    AtlasOS is in compliance with the Windows EULA; activation in Windows is not modified.

     It is recommended to take a look at our [Removed Features](../troubleshooting/removed-features.md) page and [FAQ](../faq.md).